dzela02/dzela02/README.md

 - 👋 Hi, I’m @dzela02
-- 👀 I’m interested in web development with React/Django
+- 👀 Junior React/Redux developer
 - 🌱 I’m currently learning a lot 😁
 - 💞️ I’m looking to collaborate on everything
 - 📫 Reach out to me on Ig --> @__dzela